PavlidisLab/rdp/docs/customization.md

 RDP relies on a rich set of ontologies to describe taxa, GO terms, organ systems, etc.

 This data is retrieved from various remote locations at startup and updated on a monthly basis.

-To prevent this, disable the data cache service:
+### Disable data loading

+To prevent data from being loaded on startup and recurrently, set the following parameter:

 ```ìni
 rdp.settings.cache.enabled=false